NixOS/nix.dev/source/index.rst

 .. topic:: Introduction

-   Welcome to documentation for developers wanting to get things done with Nix.
+   Welcome to documentation for developers wanting to get things done with `Nix <https://nixos.org/>`_.

    Using Nix ecosystem you get: